The Fear of loss and the Need to Trust!😠 betrayal wound

 As with any wound, for me the key is to do what our mind/ego prevents us from doing; FEEL the emotions that are at the origin of our attitudes or behaviors.
 The less resistance there is to feeling these emotions, the deeper the understanding.
 By welcoming these emotions buried in my body to feel them fully, I release an understanding that my mind has blocked until then.

-Be that as it may, working on yourself and freely accessing your emotions to free yourself from them requires time and a lot of empathy; things you have to learn to give yourself!
+Be that as it may, freely accessing your heavy emotions may require time and a lot of self-empathy; things you have to hone and train for!
+So be kind and patient with yourself!